yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 # Synopsis

-While SRE and DevOps have different focuses, they often overlap in practice and can be complementary to each other.
+While **S**RE and **D**evOps have different focuses, they often overlap in practice and can be complementary to each other.
 SRE teams may use DevOps practices such as continuous delivery and automation to improve the reliability of the system.
 Similarly, DevOps teams may adopt SRE principles such as error budgets and monitoring to ensure the reliability and performance of the system.

 The moral, don't limit yourself to a specific job role; be curious and strive to learn as much as you can in order to provide value to your team and organization. and eventually the world.